EU approval of Russia's Sputnik V vaccine delayed, sources say

 Slovakia became the EU's second country after Hungary to start inoculating people with Sputnik V this month, despite lack of EU approval.

-(Reporting Andrease Rinke in Berlin, Emilio Parodi in Milan; Additional reporting by Polina Ivanova in Moscow Writing by Ludwig Burger and Joseph Nasr; Editing by Hans Seidenstuecker, Mark Heinrich and Giles Elgood)
+(Reporting Andrease Rinke in Berlin, Emilio Parodi in Milan; Additional reporting by Polina Ivanova in Moscow Writing by Ludwig Burger and Joseph Nasr; Editing by Giles Elgood and Steve Orlofsky)

 ((ludwig.burger@thomsonreuters.com; +49 30 220133634; Reuters Messaging: ludwig.burger.thomsonreuters.com@reuters.net))